shadi1717/oracle-cloud-data-platform-workshop/Lab8/LabGuide8.md

 ## Introduction

-In this *Optional Bonus* lab, you will learn about how a finance team can adress analytics questions through Oracle Fusion ERP Analytics.
+In this lab, you will learn about how a finance team can adress analytics questions through Oracle Fusion ERP Analytics.

 Finance teams are under enormous pressure to generate more insights, faster, from their financial systems and other critical data sources.
 But for most organizations, far too much time is spent manually sourcing, managing, preparing, and securing data – leaving far too little time for true analysis and insight.